Jump back to chapter selection.

 with ϵk=2k2/2m and R=rr.
 Let us look at the two limits R0 and R. For the first limit we may expand

-where n=N/V is the particle density and
+where n=N/V is the particle density and k2avg over occ. numbers=1Vkk2eβ(ϵkμ)1.

 The correlation falls off quadratically for finite, but small R(|R|λ).
-Note that the in the T0 limit the correlation function does not drop in agreement.
-For the long-distance limit we note that only the small wave vectors contribute to the k-sum so that we may expand the integrand in the following way (β(ϵkμ)1),
+Note that in the T0 limit, if a condensate exists, this expansion is dominated by the k=0 term for g(R0)n.
+For the long-distance limit (|R|) and T>Tc, we note that only small wave vectors contribute significantly to the k-sum so that we may expand the integrand for β(ϵkμ)1,

 g(R)d3k(2π)3eikRβ(ϵkμ)=2mkBT2d3k(2π)3eikRk2+k02